 You can print an unofficial transcript via the Port of Armstrong.
 Click on the My Records tab and choose either the Academic Transcript link or the Permanent Student Record link.
 Your Email or Wifi User ID and password are required to log into the Port.

 Ordering an Official Transcript

 You must submit a Transcript Request Form for an official transcript.
-This may be done in person with a photo ID in the Registrar's Office or by mail.
+This may be done in person with a photo ID in the Registrar's Office or by fax or by mail.
 There is no fee for official transcripts.

 Mail Transcript Request to: